EinGyinMoe/Group3/CONTRIBUTING.md

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**
 ----------------------------------------------------------------------------------

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Rails will generally not be accepted.
+Changes that are corrective in nature and don't add anything generous to the usefulness or statibility, or test capacity of Rails will for the most part not be acknowledged.

 ### Summary
 -------------